 Research Integrity and Administrative Investigations

 Our investigative attorneys provide legal advice and support to administrative, civil, and criminal investigations.
 We work with lead investigators to ensure that all elements, criteria, or factors relating to allegations or other issues are identified, addressed, and supported by evidence.
-We also serve as lead investigators in certain cases.
+We also investigate allegations of whistleblower reprisal and serve as lead investigators in certain cases.

 Communications & Outreach